Wednesday, November 26, 2025

 An industrial strength gate closes the road before I can get to the water.
 Dismounting, although less than twenty-five miles from home, I feel like I’m in a different state; a different world: quiet save for the murmur of the leaves as the down canyon breeze tries to lose them from the sycamores and black oaks; tiny, upper-range piano-like music emanates from the little brook.

-Getting off the saddle is good for that game left knee, and I can’t help thinking about those who may have frequented that resort a few miles east and about fifty feet deep.
+Getting off the saddle is good for that game left knee.
+I ambled a few yards down the rest of the road to the water's edge; there thinking about those rich folk who frequented that resort a few miles east and now about fifty feet deep.
+Good life, 1900s version.

 The return would be just as delightful.
 Sun, curves, scenery and no cows.
 At one point I approach four bikes on side stands at the side of the road with their riders milling about.
 Good member of the motorcycle community that I am, I stop.